slatedocs/slate/source/index.html.md

 The <span style="color:red"> Games </span> channel returns statistics about specific games played.

-### ??? games
+### Completed and upcoming games

-The available fields to query ???
-NBA Games data are as follows:
+The available fields to query data from completed and upcoming NBA games are as follows:

 **Required Fields**